andrewcurioso/huginn/SCENARIO.SPECIFICATION.md

-# Hugann Scenario Package Specification
+# Huginn Scenario Package Specification
 Draft 0.1

-This is a proposed Hugann scenario specification for discussion and improvement by the community.
+This is a proposed Huginn scenario specification for discussion and improvement by the community.

 ## Design Considerations

 - **Security**: The origin of the package must be verifiable
-- **Portability**: The package must be able to be built and extracted on all platforms that support Hugann
+- **Portability**: The package must be able to be built and extracted on all platforms that support Huginn
 - **Usability**: It must be easy to create and install packages
-- **Extensible**: It must be able to reasonable support Hugann into the future and be easily versioned to support minimum system requirements
+- **Extensible**: It must be able to reasonable support Huginn into the future and be easily versioned to support minimum system requirements

 ## Scenario Package Format